burningion/distributed-tracing-with-apm-workshop/README.md

 # Distributed Tracing with APM Workshop

-This will be a follow up repo to my [2018 Dash APM Workshop](https://github.com/burningion/dash-apm-workshop), incorporating feedback from the event.
+This is a follow up repo to my [2018 Dash APM Workshop](https://github.com/burningion/dash-apm-workshop), incorporating feedback from the event.

-Specifically, this will add:
+Specifically, this adds:

 * Starting with Automatic Instrumentation, and a more complex example program
 * More live traffic, to see Trace Search (announced at DASH)